Marie-Donnie/misc/scripts/nova/README.md

 Make some tests (unittest or rally) to get the logs :
 + By default, it will generate a log for ROME implementation
-+ Change [IMPL](https://github.com/Marie-Donnie/nova/blob/disco/mitaka/nova/db/api.py#L124) to true to switch to SqlAlchemy and launch the tests again (you can also change the branch to vanilla)
++ Change [IMPL](https://github.com/Marie-Donnie/nova/blob/disco/mitaka/nova/db/api.py#L124) to true to switch to SqlAlchemy and launch the tests again (you can also change the branch to [vanilla](https://github.com/Marie-Donnie/nova/tree/vanilla)).

 You have now two files in `/opt/logs` : `db_api_mysql` and `db_api_disco`